m417z/ntdoc/descriptions/ntreplywaitreceiveport.md

 ### Reply

-If other side waiting for reply message, you can send it by specyfing *LPC* Message Buffer as this parameter.
+If other side waiting for reply message, you can send it by specifying *LPC* Message Buffer as this parameter.

 ### IncomingRequest